This article will review the basics of bicycle chain compatibility to help you know how to choose the right chain for your bike.

 - 6, 7, and 8 rear cogs — 7 mm

 In addition to the chain working on the rear cogs and rear derailleur the chain must be compatible with the front chain rings.
 Front cranksets are also designated for varying “speeds” to give an indication of the right width chain to use.
 The spacing between front rings for a 8 or 9 speed chainring set will be relatively wide.
-Use the narrow 10 or 11 speed chain may result in the tendency for it to fall between the two rings during a shift.
+Using a narrow 10 or 11 speed chain may result in the tendency for it to fall between the two rings during a shift.

 Drivetrain manufacturers design their chains to work as a system with the derailleurs, rear sprockets, and shift levers.
 Chains can vary in side plate shape, sizing, and height.
 Differences can cause variations in shifting performance between brands and models.